Welcome to Gencraft Tutorials

 On the left there is a reference image of Stonehenge.
 On the right, there is an image of Stonehenge but all of the rocks are now chocolate chip cookies.
 The rocks are in the exact same layout as the reference image.

-Using a landscape as a reference image also works to specify a certain image composition for images that are completely unrelated to your prompt.
+Using a landscape as a sketch guide also works to specify a certain image composition for images that are completely unrelated to your prompt.
 In the next example, the uploaded image is of a river running through a very foggy forest.
 When used with the prompt “Haunted house,” the resulting image has transformed the river into a path and maintains the same areas of the photo that are land and trees versus fog and sky.

 On the left there is a reference image of a river running through the woods.
 On the right there is an image generated using the prompt "Haunted house."
 The path leading up to the house is in the same place in the image as the river in the reference image.